dhanton/mandarina/README.md

 At the moment of writing this the project is in indefinite hold.
 Maybe some day I'll return to it.
 For now it has the following features
 * Custom Client/Server multiplayer engine
-* Two fully playable characters with four different abilities each
+* Three fully playable characters with four different abilities each
 * One game mode for up to 8 players (free for all)
 * A bush that makes characters invisible (similar to starcraft, LOL and many other games)
 * Chests that spawn food that can be eaten to gain level and increase your character's power